stephenwchang/New_or_Used/README.md

 * Mac Users: Using Homebrew Install Yarn like this: `brew install yarn`

 #### 4) Building The Image

+Get into the project directory first and then run the following.

 ```
+yarn install
 yarn first-time-setup
 ```